WildnSwole is reader-supported. When you buy through links on my site, I may earn an affiliate commission at no extra cost to you.

 Through a combination of bodyweight drills such as pull-ups, chin-ups, and rows, calisthenics can provide effective back development.

-What Calisthenics Work Lower Back?
+What Calisthenics Work the Lower Back?

 Calisthenics exercises such as bird dogs, bridges, and back extensions are effective for strengthening the lower back.